 These lofty goals are actually not that hard to achieve!
 The secret lies in working smarter not harder; in setting priorities so you can let go of perfection in all areas and settle for good enough where you can.

-Most Home Managers struggle in one or more of these four main areas:
+Most Home Managers struggle in one or more of these five main areas:

 - Cleaning (including the unending tasks of dishes and laundry)